 Photo Workshop 66

 Photo Workshop 66 is a personal project and a collaboration between me and my mom, Bela Vacheva.
-A longtime teacher at one of the schools in my neighborhood, Ovcha Kupel in Sofia, my mom has been working on refugee kids’ adaptation and integration for years.
+A longtime teacher at one of the schools, 66th school in my neighborhood, Ovcha Kupel in Sofia, my mom has been working on refugee kids’ adaptation and integration for years.
 One day, while on the phone, we came up with the idea to offer the children photography as a form of intuitive literacy, empowering them to tell their stories on their own terms.

 The first Photo Workshop 66 happened between August 16 and September 16, 2023.
 The participants were six children aged 13-17, fleeing conflict in Syria, Iraq, and Afghanistan without their families, looking for protection in my hometown, Sofia, Bulgaria.
+For two years now, we receive support from the United Nations High Comission for Refugees’ representative in Bulgaria, the International Organization for Migration-Bulgaria, and the Bulgarian Red Cross.
+In our second year, our allies are multiplying, but the production is still a labor of love.
+In 2024, Photoworkshop 66 was recognized as a good practice by the European Commission’s EWSI integration platform.

 During the workshop, the kids made their first steps towards visual storytelling.
 They learned how to make photographs of their surroundings and how to think about conveying emotion.
 We spoke about their stories as they developed, visited different parts of the city - my former home and their current - and thought together about what it meant to be part of it.